Article Translations: (Spanish)

 Resist the urge to retaliate or respond.
 Walking away or taking a break when you're faced with online bullying gives you some space so you won't be tempted to fire back a response or engage with the bully or bullies.
 Responding when we're upset can make things worse.
 (Standing up to a bully can be effective sometimes, but it's more likely to provoke the person and escalate the situation.)
 Taking a break gives the power back to you!

-Report bullying to your service provider.
-Sites like Facebook, Instagram, and YouTube take it seriously when people use their sites to post cruel or mean stuff or set up fake accounts.
+Report bullying.
+Social media sites take it seriously when people post cruel or mean stuff or set up fake accounts.
 If users report abuse, the site administrator may block the bully from using the site in the future.
-If you're being harassed by someone sending you mean texts or emails, you can report it to phone service or email providers (such as Comcast, Google, Verizon, and Yahoo).
+If someone sends you mean texts or emails, report it to phone service or email providers (such as Comcast, Google, and Verizon).

 Block the bully.
-Most devices have settings that allow you to electronically block the bully or bullies from sending notes.
+Most devices have settings that let you electronically block the bully or bullies from sending notes.
 If you don't know how to do this, ask a friend or adult who does.

 If a Friend Is a Bully